-Apply silicone grease on weatherstrips to make them last longer, seal better, and not stick or squeak.
-Lubricate weatherstrips once a year.
+Apply Dielectric silicone grease on weatherstrips to make them last longer, seal better, and not stick or squeak.
+Lubricate weatherstrips at least once a year.
+Hot, dry climates may require more frequent application.
 Black marks from rubber material on painted surfaces can be removed by rubbing with a clean cloth.
 See Recommended Fluids and Lubricants on page 11-12.